moonbeam-foundation/treasury/README.md

 ## Historic Moonbeam Treasury Proposals

-The following three proposals were proposed by community members & awarded by the Moonbeam Council, prior to the Interim Treasury Proposal going into effect:
+The following two proposals were proposed by community members & awarded by the Moonbeam Council, prior to the Interim Treasury Proposal going into effect:

 | Proposal ID | Title | Proposed By | Beneficiary | Reward | Status|
 |---          |---    |---          |---          |---     |---    |